 Most likely, you have plenty of scissors at home.
 Everybody has, right?
 But are they good enough for cutting fabric and other sewing operations?
 Certainly not!
 Never cut fabric with regular household scissors and the other way around: do not use your fabric scissors for household chores.

 Scissors for paper just don’t work well for fabric.
-It seems such a small thing, a mere nothing, but it may get you nervous, frustrated and a bad pair of scissors might ruin a piece of fabric.
-For a good result, sewing has to give you a pleasure, not disappointments.
+It seems such a small thing, a mere nothing, but it may get you nervous, and frustrated and a bad pair of scissors might ruin a piece of fabric.
+For a good result, sewing has to give you pleasure, not a disappointment.
+See the video below: paper scissors simply don’t cut them!

-As you see they have angled handles which allow you to cut the fabric without lifting it from the table, they are quite sharp and comfortable for your hand.
+I like especially these scissors.
+As you see they have angled handles that allow you to cut the fabric without lifting it from the table, they are quite sharp and comfortable for your hand.
 Of course, they are not ideal and they are also not cheap.
 But you have to start with something, right?

 If you are left-handed, buy special sewing scissors for your left hand.